mahianyuallan/glimmr/README.md

 ---

 ## Overview
-Glimmr is a sleek, modern full-stack social media application designed to feel as smooth and responsive as native mobile apps.
+Snapgram is a sleek, modern full-stack social media application designed to feel as smooth and responsive as native mobile apps.
 It leverages cutting-edge web technologies to deliver an infinite scroll UI with lightning-fast performance.

 ---